jpeng16/jpeng16/README.md

-## Hi, I'm Jasmine ! 👋
+# Hi, I'm Jasmine !

-I'm a current Master's student in Computer Science from the University of Illinois Urbana-Champaign (expected to graduate in December 2025 😄).
-I come from a background of software testing, but my passion for creating and making things led me to pursue a master's where I can challenge myself to code and create cool projects.
+I'm a current Master's student in Computer Science from the University of Illinois Urbana-Champaign (expected to graduate in December 2025).
+I come from a background of software testing, but my passion for learning and creating things led me to pursue a master's where I can challenge myself to explore new technologies and create interesting projects.

-## Contact
+# Contact
-Send me a message via linkedin (linkedin.com/jaspeng) or email (jpeng16@illinois.edu) to get in touch ☺️
+Send me a message via linkedin (linkedin.com/jaspeng) or email (jpeng16@illinois.edu) to get in touch.

 <!--